darapheaktin/darapheaktin.github.io/index.md

 Currently, I am working on studying different model and how each new economic or demographic element affects the model outcome.
 Below is the planned investigation:

 [1] *Model 0*: A dynamic general equilibrium, overlapping general equilibrium model filled with married couples.
 We abtract from labor-supply decisions of spouses at the intensive margin, but we allwo for endogenous female labor force participation (extensive margin).
-The fiscal system includes flat taxes on capital and labor income, a social transfer program to family with children and a pay-as-you-go (PAYG) pension system.
+The fiscal system includes flat taxes on capital and labor income, a social transfer program to family with children and a pay-as-you-go (PAYG) pension system;

 [2] *Model 1*: Model 0 + Labor hour supplies (intensive margin) for male and female are exogeneous and kept at the average hours from data.
 The labor-supply decisions of male workers at the extensive margin is also exogenous.
 However, we allow for the extensive margin of labor supply decision of female workers.
 This is a close economy model that matchs the US economy;

 [3] *Model 2*: Model 1 + Small open economy + The Australian tax and transfer system.
 Specifically, we incorporate a progressive tax function and three major transfer programmes: the Child Care Subsidy, the Family Tax Benefit (part A and part B), and the means-tested Age Pension;

 [4] *Model 3*: Model 2 + single and married households;

 [5] *Model 4*: Model 3 + labor-supply decisions of female workers at the extensive and intensive margins.

 ---